xiphonics/picoTracker/usermanual/advance-edition/content/pages/commands.md

 **adjust the filter resonance to bb at speed aa**

-- FRS 08FF will raise the resonance to screeching at speed `08`
+- `FRS 08FF` will raise the resonance to screeching over 8 ticks (about 1.33 default steps)

 ## REL --bb